20steps/autotables-bundle/README.md

 The information needed to render any column into a table is taken from annotations found in the entity.
 The bundle searches for Doctrine annotations like *@Doctrine\ORM\Mapping\Column* and *@Doctrine\ORM\Mapping\Id*.
-If you want to give a different name, set an order value or for some other reason you can use the bundle's annotation *twentysteps\Bundle\AutoTablesBundle\Annotations\ColumnMeta*.
+If you want to give a different name, set an order value or for some other reason you can use the bundle's annotation *twentysteps\Bundle\AutoTablesBundle\Annotations\Column*.
 Even getter methods may be annotated with this annotation, to create a column displaying the value returned by the getter.
 To be able to update the value in this case, a setter of the same name has to be created (getFoo/setFoo).
 It's even possible to disable the editing of a column by using the
 *readOnly* property of the annotation.

-If you want to prevent that a Doctrine property is displayed in the table of the entity you can annotate the property with the annotation  *twentysteps\Bundle\AutoTablesBundle\Annotations\ColumnIgnore*.
-In this case the property is ignored by the bundle.
+If you want to avoid rendering the column in the auto generated table, you should set the *ignore* flag of the annotation to true.
+In this case the property resp. method is ignored by the bundle.

 The following code block shows a complete example of a properly annotated entity for AutoTablesBundle: